AmazingAng/WTF-Solidity/Languages/en/32_Faucet_en/readme.md

 ## The contract of ERC20 faucet

-Here, we implement a simplified version of the `ERC20` faucet, the logic is very simple: we transfer some `ERC20` tokens to the faucet contract, and the user can receive `100` units of tokens through the `requestToken()` function of the contract Coins can only be claimed once per address.
+Here, we implement a simplified version of the ERC20 faucet.
+The logic is very simple: we transfer some ERC20 tokens to the faucet contract, and the user can receive 100 units of tokens through the requestToken() function of the contract.
+Each address can only receive once.

 ### State variables